tylerkastner/tylerkastner.github.io/_pages/publications.md

 author_profile: true
 ---

-An up to date list can be found on my <a href="https://scholar.google.com/citations?user=EwvaTJQAAAAJ&hl=en">Google Scholar profile</a>.
+An up to date list can be found on <a href="https://scholar.google.com/citations?user=EwvaTJQAAAAJ&hl=en">Google Scholar</a>.

 {% include base_path %}